erinhom/erinhom.github.io/README.md

 # erinhom.github.io
-Welcome to my page.
+My name is Erin Hom, welcome to my page!
+I'm a junior at Lehigh University studying Journalism with a Creative Writing minor.
 This is where I'll be posting all of my data visualizations.